AdobeDocs/experience-manager-64.en/help/assets/managing-collections-touch-ui.md

    ![chlimage_1-114](assets/chlimage_1-114.png)

-1. With the cursor in the Omni Search box, press the Return key.
+1. With the cursor in the Omnisearch box, press the Return key.
 1. Tap/click the GlobalNav icon to display the Filters panel.
 1. From the **[!UICONTROL Saved Searches]** list, select the smart collection you want to modify.
 The Search panel displays the filters configured for the saved search.